-Testing revealed an open ground (ungrounded receptacles) in the kitchen desk area.
+Testing revealed open ground (ungrounded receptacle) in the master bedroom bathroom.
 Open grounds are a potential hazard and could damage some electronic equipment.
 All receptacles with open grounds should be repaired in accordance with applicable electrical codes.

-There are several loose receptacles throughout the home.
-This is a potential shock and a fire hazard.
-All loose receptacles should be repaired as necessary.
+The cover plate is loose from the exterior receptacle.
+This is a shock and fire hazard.
+The weather tight cover should be secured.